-The working group has developed a package of Ampthill events which align with the nation’s tribute of Battle’s Over.
-The provisional programme includes –
+The Ampthill Armistice100 programme aligns with the nation’s tribute of Battle’s Over and includes –

 - WWI Living History encampment in Ampthill Great Park on Friday 12th & Saturday 13th October.

-- In November – installing large, reusable poppies on lamp posts along the main roads that lead to Ampthill Town Square.
+- In November – installing large, sponsored poppies on lamp posts along the main roads that lead to Ampthill Town Square.

 - Inviting local people and businesses to hang and fly flags on Remembrance Sunday.

-- Installing a full-scale copy of the Ampthill Roll of Honour boards outside Ampthill Fireplaces (where the original boards hung from 1916-1970’s).
+- A full-scale copy of the Ampthill Roll of Honour boards outside Ampthill Fireplaces (where the original boards hung from 1916-1970’s).

-- Installing Tommy’s Footprints and 67 Ampthill’s Fallen crosses in Ampthill Great Park.
+- Tommy’s Footprints and 67 Ampthill’s Fallen crosses in Ampthill Great Park.

-- Zonita film night in Parkside Hall on Saturday, 10th November.
+- Zonita Community Cinema in Parkside Hall on Saturday, 10th November.